Lloyd P Rieber

 Research Summary

-Lloyd Rieber’s research interests include understanding students' subjectivity in the classroom using Q methodology, online education, and accessibility.
+Lloyd Rieber’s research interests include understanding students’ subjectivity in the classroom using Q methodology, online education (including MOOCs), and accessibility.
 He explores these topics through the lens of design thinking.
-He has written design cases on the use of Q sorts in teaching and Massive Open Online Courses (MOOCs).
-He has also written extensively on microwords, simulations, and games.
+He has published conceptual articles, research articles, and design cases.
+His most current research focuses on Q pedagogy - the use of Q methodology to support and enhance classroom teaching.

 Awards and Accolades